| Singing in praise of the Lord

 means Bol or saying.
 It is sung in the praise of God and dictums of

 his great prophets, saints and other holy persons.
+Though singing and dancing is not considered

 good in Islam, when Sufism came to India, it was considerably influenced

 by the religious ways of this country.
+The qawwali in the present form was

 first introduced during the times of Khwaja Moinuddin Chisti (1142-1233